idarolti/PhysaliaSexChrom/Day3/Day3_Practical_01_KmerAnalyses.md

 ## 07. Visualize genomic locations of the assembled contigs in R

-Download the outout file of the BLAST above kmers_blast.out file to your local machine
+Download the output file of the BLAST above picta_kmers_blast.out file to your local machine.
+Also download the file chrlength_Ppicta.tsv from this github.
 Open **[R](https://cran.r-project.org)** or **[RStudio](https://posit.co/products/open-source/rstudio/?sid=1)**

 In R execute the code below